A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Results and Discussion

 Figure~\ref{fig:y_spectra} shows the rapidity spectra of prompt and nonprompt $D^{0}$ reconstructed from candidates with $p_{\rm T}>0.15$ GeV/c in minimum bias $pp$ collisions at $\sqrt{s} = 13~\rm{TeV}$ (upper), $\sqrt{s} = 5.02~\rm{TeV}$ (middle), and $\sqrt{s} = 900~\rm{GeV}$ (lower).
-The results from PYTHIA8, XGBoost, CatBoost, and Random Forest are shown.
-The energy dependence of the width of the rapidity spectra is noticeable, and the differences can be clearly observed comparing the highest and lowest center-of-mass energies.
+The results from PYTHIA8, XGB, CB, and RF are shown.
+The energy dependence of the width of the rapidity spectra is noticeable, and the differences can be clearly observed by comparing the highest and lowest center-of-mass energies.
 In addition, the width of the rapidity spectra of the prompt $D^0$ meson is always greater than that of the nonprompt case at any given energy.
 For $\sqrt{s} = 13~\rm{TeV}$, the midrapidity region for the prompt $D^{0}$ seems flat in log-scale in the range, $|y|\lesssim 3$; however, this flat region for the prompt $D^{0}$ decreases with decreasing the collision energy.
 For $\sqrt{s} = 5.02~\rm{TeV}$, the flat region confides in a slightly smaller rapidity range of $|y| \lesssim 2$.
 This region shrinks even more for $\sqrt{s} = 900~\rm{GeV}$ where a smaller plateau exists only within $|y| \lesssim 1$.
 Moreover, this flat midrapidity plateau is much smaller for the nonprompt $D^{0}$ meson, as evident from the plots.
 The flat region is almost non-existent for $\sqrt{s} = 900~\rm{GeV}$.
 However, it extends to a range of $|y| \lesssim 2$ for $\sqrt{s} = 13~\rm{TeV}$.
-From Figs.~\ref{fig:pT_spectra} and \ref{fig:y_spectra}, we notice that all the three ML models predict a similar level of accuracy in the yield of $D^0$ meson as a function of transverse momentum and rapidity.
-Consequently, beyond this point in text, for the sake of clarity in the plots, we will be only focusing on the predictions from the XGBoost model and compare it with PYTHIA8 results, since the XGBoost model shows the highest degree of accuracy compared to the Random Forest model in this scenario.
+From Figs.~\ref{fig:pT_spectra} and \ref{fig:y_spectra}, we notice that all three ML models predict a similar level of accuracy in the yield of $D^0$ meson as a function of transverse momentum and rapidity.
+Consequently, beyond this point in the text, for the sake of clarity in the plots, we will be only focusing on the predictions from the XGB model and comparing them with PYTHIA8 results.
+The XGB model shows a higher degree of accuracy compared to the RF model in this scenario.
+Even though CB shows a similar degree of accuracy, adding predictions from two machine-learning algorithms only clutters the figures.